wp-plugins/easy/readme.txt

 1. Screenshot of the version 0.5

 == Change log ==

+= 0.9.5.4 =
+ * Czech translation .. wanna translate it to your language.. go ahead :)

 = 0.9.5.3 =
  * added sorting by meta (new meta key filed)